Master All the Facebook Ad Formats

-- As organic reach continues to plummet, paid social enables brands to break through algorithms and connect with audiences that are unlikely to discover them otherwise.
+As organic reach continues to plummet, social ads enable brands to break through algorithms and connect with audiences that are unlikely to discover them otherwise.

 Complete marketing approaches to social media are less about paid social vs. organic social.
 Instead, they combine the power of these two strategies.
 As organic reach continues to diminish across social platforms, it’s increasingly important to invest in paid social opportunities to reach a broader audience.
 Making an impact solely through organic reach, unfortunately, is more of a dream than a reality at this point in the social media evolution.
 On Facebook, organic posts only reach about 2% of followers, and that number is steadily declining.

 However, to avoid spending every last dollar on paid social, organic social is necessary for ongoing success.
 Although organic reach is in decline, the benefits of organic social are still tremendous.
 It provides an incredible opportunity to promote your company and products for free to a loyal audience and extends your network through social sharing.
 As long as marketers focus on adding value rather than bombarding audiences with sales pitches in every post, fans will stick around to see what’s next.